 - Family Guy: The Evil Monkey who lives in Chris's closet is thrown from the top of a skyscraper by an insane robot girl.
 He grabs onto a lege but his fingers lip off one by one.
 After the last one he falls, but is caught by Peter & Quagmire in a biplane just before hitting the ground.

 - The Looney Tunes short "China Jones" has Daffy hanging over crocodile pool after a trapdoor opened under him.
 The villain unhooks his fingers one by one.

-- The Animated Adaptation of Tintin in America has him lose his footing when moving from a window to another (to attack a bandit guarding his door).
+- The Animated Adaptation of The Adventures of Tintin in America has him lose his footing when moving from a window to another (to attack a bandit guarding his door).
 He manages to pull himself up.
 Note that in the comic, he just crossed the gap without incident.